JonasFocke01/remindy/README.md

 ## Repository structure

-The repo holds a 'remindy' folder with the main app.
+The repo holds a `remindy` folder with the main app.
 This is, because there will be more clients in the future.

+There is also a `.remindy` folder, that holds my example configuration.
+The installscript will copy the folder to your home dir.

 ## More features